voinoid/blog/data/blog/types-of-leaders.md

 - PostLayout

 ---
 Leaders come in many forms and have different beliefs, values, and cultures.
 This post breaks down some of the high-level differences among leaders and highlights what one should be aware of in a leadership role.
+It is based on the Coursera course: [https://www.coursera.org/learn/leadership-collaboration](https://www.coursera.org/learn/leadership-collaboration "https://www.coursera.org/learn/leadership-collaboration")

 # leadership development